 Common Symptoms of the P0700 Code

-- Limp Mode: Vehicle defaults to a single gear to prevent further damage.
+- Limp Mode: Transmission locks into a single gear to prevent damage.

 - Unusual Noises: Grinding or whining sounds from the transmission.